Braswell hires former Midlothian Heritage coach Timmi Blackshear to lead Lady Bengals' volleyball program

 In two seasons at the helm of Midlothian Heritage, Blackshear compiled a 67-21 record that included nine playoff victories.
 She was the 2018 District 17-4A Coach of the Year, leading Midlothian Heritage to a 34-15 overall record.

-"We hit a home run, for sure," Moore said.
-"She is going to be really, really good.
-She's got a proven record from a volleyball perspective.
-And man, with her being a character coach with FCA, she's going to bring a lot to our program in terms of the mental aspect of the game.
-We're very fortunate."
+“We hit a home run, for sure,” Moore said.
+“She is going to be really, really good.
+She’s got a proven record from a volleyball perspective.
+And, man, with her being a character coach with [the Fellowship of Christian Athletes] she’s going to bring a lot to our program in terms of the mental aspect of the game.
+We’re very fortunate.”

 Prior to Midlothian Heritage, Blackshear spent two seasons as the head coach at Cleburne.
 She was also the head coach at Athens in 2010 and Ferris in 2012.